teymour-aldridge/quixote/README.md

     - Build an SQL model to represent Rust programs

-    - Add code to load parsed output into a database.
+    - Insert the parsed output into a database.

+    - Write some "default" scripts to provide a pluggable analytics solution.

+If you'd like to contribute, please open an issue.

+## What databases are supported?

+The intention is to support both SQLite and Postgres (useful for really big code bases).